Skip Navigation

 Lead Instructor: Feng He MS’08, PhD’11, senior scientist, Nelson Institute for Environmental Studies, Center for Climatic Research

-What are the BIG 10 events during Earth’s 4.5-billion-year history?
+What are the “big 10” events during Earth’s 4.5-billion-year history?
 What were the climates during these events?
-Participants will explore the evolution of Earth’s environment and climate from its beginning to the human transformation of it.
+Journey back in time to explore the evolution of Earth’s environment and climate from its beginning to the human transformation of it.

 Anticipated Activities:

-• Learn the evolution of the Earth’s environment and climate from its beginning to the human transformation of it.
+• Learn the evolution of Earth’s environment and climate.

 • Tour the Geology Museum to see the evidence of dramatic changes of Earth’s environment and climate through time.